e2002e/rainycrack/README.md

 # rainycrack
-Generates words in a non linear fashion.
+Generates words by tacking, the bruteforce entropy is reduced by two and spans from the two sides.
 Treats all the lengths together.
-!Only works with even character sets!
+!Only works with even length character sets!